zkotti/cosmos-tour/guide.md

 **Description**

-South America is a continent entirely in the Western Hemisphere and mostly in the Southern Hemisphere, with a relatively small portion in the Northern Hemisphere.
-It can also be described as the southern subregion of a single continent called America.
+South America belongs mainly in the Southern Hemisphere and entirely in the Western one.
+Accordingly to the 6 continents theory, it can also be considered as the southern subcontinent of a single continent, America.

-South America is bordered on the west by the Pacific Ocean and on the north and east by the Atlantic Ocean; North America and the Caribbean Sea lie to the northwest.
-The continent generally includes twelve sovereign states: Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Guyana, Paraguay, Peru, Suriname, Uruguay, and Venezuela; two dependent territories: the Falkland Islands and South Georgia and the South Sandwich Islands; and one internal territory: French Guiana.
-In addition, the ABC islands of the Kingdom of the Netherlands, Ascension Island (dependency of Saint Helena, Ascension and Tristan da Cunha, a British Overseas Territory), Bouvet Island (dependency of Norway), Panama, and Trinidad and Tobago may also be considered parts of South America.
+Regarding its borders, it has the Pacific Ocean on the west, the Atlantic Ocean on the north and east and  North America and the Caribbean Sea on the northwest.
+South America includes twelve sovereign states, two dependent territories and one internal , French Guiana.
+Furthermore, the ABC islands of the Kingdom of the Netherlands, Ascension Island , Bouvet Island (dependency of Norway), Panama, and Trinidad and Tobago can also be considered parts of the continent.

-South America has an area of 17,840,000 square kilometers (6,890,000 sq mi).
-Its population as of 2018 has been estimated at more than 423 million.
-South America ranks fourth in area (after Asia, Africa, and North America) and fifth in population (after Asia, Africa, Europe, and North America).
-Brazil is by far the most populous South American country, with more than half of the continent's population, followed by Colombia, Argentina, Venezuela and Peru.
-In recent decades, Brazil has also generated half of the continent's GDP and has become the continent's first regional power.
+South America covers a land area of 17,840,000 square kilometers (6,890,000 sq mi).
+In 2018, its population was estimated at about 423 millions.
+South America is the fourth largest continent by area, following Asia, Africa, and North America and the fifth largest by population, following Asia, Africa, Europe, and North America.
+The continent's most populous country is Brasil, hosting more than  50% of South America's population.

 Source [wiki](https://en.wikipedia.org/wiki/South_America)